 - Experience game-based learning in a developmental teaching order with the ability to earn rewards.

 - Personalize your students’ experience with customized avatars.

 - Lefty-friendly settings ensures all writers have an equal experience

 - Flexible levels of difficulty and sensitivity help you tune the activity to your writer’s needs

-Using our Slate Chalkboard, write a capital letter in chalk.
-Show your children how to trace the letter with a wet sponge.
-Then, have them dry the letter outline with a cloth or tissue.
-Now, it’s time for them to “try" forming the letter on their own.
+Using our Slate Chalkboard, students can learn to write numbers, and capital and lowercase letters in chalk.
+Students can trace the letter with a wet sponge, dry the letter outline with a cloth or tissue, then "try" forming the letter on their own.
 Wet-Dry-Try appeals to different learning styles and gives just the right amount of handwriting practice in a hands-on way that feels like fun—not like work.

 Here are some of the benefits of using the hands-on Wet-Dry-Try activity with our Slate Chalkboard with your students:

-• Verbal guidance from a personal handwriting coach provides instant feedback on errors and also provides positive reinforcement
+- Verbal guidance from a personal handwriting coach provides instant feedback on errors and positive reinforcement.